-The dual degree program, Master of Arts in Christian Education: Childhood Ministries and Master of Arts in Theological Studies provides Christ-centered graduate level education in order to prepare servant leaders for Christian ministry with a focus toward childhood ministry leadership and theological studies.
-This dual degree program provides students Christ-centered graduate level education in order to prepare servant leaders for childhood ministry leadership and Christian ministry by providing broad foundational knowledge in biblical, historical, theological, and practical ministry studies.
+The dual degree program, Master of Arts in Christian Education: Childhood Ministry and Master of Arts in Theological Studies provides Christ-centered graduate level education in order to prepare servant leaders for Christian ministry with a focus toward childhood ministry leadership and theological studies.
+This program provides students broad foundational knowledge in biblical, historical, theological, and practical ministry studies.
 Students have opportunity to gain advanced understanding of the foundations of Christian faith as well as strong theological knowledge that leaders to educating their minds and kindling their hearts in a manner that promotes a life of service for Christ's kingdom.